-In addition to searching for coupons online, there are a number of smartphone apps that will give you restaurant coupons on your phone.
-That makes saving on dining out convenient if you’ve forgotten your paper coupons at home or failed to plan ahead by searching for printable coupons online.
-Restaurant coupon apps include:
+Multiple smartphone apps can give you restaurant coupons on your phone.
+That makes saving on dining out convenient if you don’t have coupons on you.
+Restaurant-friendly coupon apps include:

 - RetailMeNot.
-With this app, you’ll find more than just deals for retail stores; they also have deals for any number of restaurants, though they’re typically limited to chain restaurants.
-If you’re not sure where you want to eat, RetailMeNot uses your location to show you a list of all the available deals in your area – meaning wherever you are at the moment of your search.
+Despite the name, this app also has deals for restaurants, though they’re typically chain restaurants.
+If you’re not sure where you want to eat, RetailMeNot uses your location to show you a list of available deals in your area.

 - Coupon Sherpa.
-Like RetailMeNot, Coupon Sherpa offers a wide variety of coupons for both retail stores and dozens of chain restaurants.
-Additionally, their smartphone app uses GPS to find discounts for restaurants in whatever area you find yourself in, so you can see what deals are around before you make your final decision on where to eat.
+Coupon Sherpa offers a wide variety of coupons for both retail stores and dozens of chain restaurants.
+Additionally, the smartphone app uses GPS to find discounts for restaurants wherever you find yourself.

 - Valpak.
-That envelope that often comes in the mail filled with paper coupons for local establishments also has an app version.
-So if, like me, you frequently forget your coupons when it matters, you can simply use an electronic version of the very same coupon you sorted out of your mail – which means that maybe you can cancel your junk mail after all.
+The coupon-filled envelope that comes in the mail also has an app version.
+So if you frequently forget your coupons when it matters, you can simply use an electronic version of the very same coupon.
+And unlike many other apps, Valpak comes with local coupons.

-5. Sign Up for Restaurant Rewards Programs & Apps
+5. Sign Up for Restaurant Rewards Programs and Apps

 6. Purchase Discounted Gift Cards

 Alternatively, you can buy gift cards for restaurants at any number of regional grocery store chains that offer fuel perks.
-Although you’ll pay face value for the gift card, your restaurant meal will help knock some cash off your gas bill, and what mom or dad couldn’t use that?
+Although you pay face value for the gift card, your restaurant meal helps knock some cash off your gas bill, and what parent couldn’t use that?

 A third idea is to stock up on gift cards during the holidays.
-Most restaurants offer bonus cash during the holiday season for purchasing gift cards, and if you buy from a restaurant you frequent often, you can keep the gift cards to pay for your own meals and get the bonus cash too.
+Most restaurants offer bonus cash for purchasing gift cards during the holiday season, and if you buy from a restaurant you frequent often, you can keep the gift cards to pay for your own meals and get the bonus cash too.

-Many of these tips for saving money on family dining involve planning ahead, whether that’s clipping coupons, buying gift cards, or shopping deal sites.
-But you can also help your family budget by planning what you’ll eat when you get to the restaurant and discussing those expectations with your kids.
+You can help your family budget by planning your meal before you get to the restaurant and discussing those expectations with your kids.

-If you have younger children who don’t yet understand prices and limits, it never hurts to take a look ahead at the menu and figure out what menu items are within the family budget.
-That way, when you get to the restaurant, you’ll already know exactly what to order to stay within your set limit.
+If you have younger children who don’t yet understand prices and limits, look at the menu online and figure out what kids meals are within the family budget.
+That way, you’ll already know what to order when you get to the restaurant.

 8. Split Meals